kakabisht/Resume_filter/demo/Readme.md

 #   Software engineering project - Resume filter

-### My project is a software that will take soft skills(voice analysis) into account along with hard skills(resume, github profile, linkedin profile).
+### My project is a software that will take soft skills(voice analysis and text analysis) into account along with hard skills(resume, github profile, linkedin profile).
 It would reduce human effort and would provide better substitutes for the resume filtration process.

+I would personally recomend you make a virtual environment, and then run the application inside the environment.

 ##  Tech stack used:
 1. Django Framework